-5.4 Limitations
+4.4 Limitations

-5.4.1 JavaScript
+4.4.1 JavaScript

 JavaScript was the incorrect choice of language for this project.
-Whilst the event-based methodology was useful, I believe that JavaScript made development much more difficult.
+Whilst the event-based methodology was useful, I believe overall that JavaScript made development much more difficult.

 JavaScript is a slow language.
 Prime generation takes a considerable amount of time, and this extends to encryption and decryption being slower than in an implementation in an optimising compiled language.
+This was seen in the results shown before.